jenniferbacon01/CV/README.md

 Makers is a highly selective 16 week immersive coding bootcamp which focuses on:

--Ruby, Rails, JavaScript, Node.js, Angular.js
+- Ruby, Rails, JavaScript, Node.js

--Rspec, Jasmine, Mocha

--Test Driven development
+- Test Driven development (Rspec, Jasmine, Mocha)

--Pair programming
+- Pair programming

--Object-oriented design and agile methodologies
+- Object-oriented design and agile methodologies

 #### University of Bristol (Sep 2008 - Jul 2011)

--Physics BSc (Hons) 2:1 (68%)
+- Physics BSc (Hons) 2:1 (68%)

--Final year project “Stretching Molecules in a Computer” involved building a model of a polymer in C with my lab partner.
+- Final year project “Stretching Molecules in a Computer” involved building a model of a polymer in C with my lab partner.
 Achieved a 1st (74%) and gave me invaluable experience working intensely on a project with a partner.

 #### Westminster School (Sep 2006 - Jul 2008)

--4As at A-level

--Economics, Mathematics, Further Mathematics and Physics
+- 4As at A-level (Economics, Mathematics, Further Mathematics and Physics)

+- 8A*s & 3As at GCSE

 ## Experience